Rbcc499/Police-Fatal-Shootings-and-Socioeconomic-Analysis/README.md

 # Police-Fatal-Shootings-and-Socioeconomic-Analysis
-This project analyzes fatal shootings by police officers in the US based on data from The Washington Post.
-The shooting data is combined with census statistics on:
-1) Racial demographic breakdowns
-2) High school graduation rates
-3) Poverty rates by state
+This project investigates patterns in U.S. police-related deaths from 1930–2025 and their relationship with socioeconomic and demographic variables such as poverty, education, race, and mental health based on data acquired by The Washington Post census data.
+The goal was to visualize correlations and disparities across states and cities.

-Key Features
+1) Key Features

-Data cleaning and standardization:

-State and city-level aggregation of incidents and socioeconomic indicators
+- Designed a data cleaning pipeline (cleaner() function) to standardize multiple datasets (education, poverty, income, race, and police deaths).
+- Merged heterogeneous data sources and computed derived statistics such as mean poverty rate, high school completion rates, and racial demographics per state and city.

-Statistical correlation analysis between police shootings and poverty, education
+- Conducted correlation analysis between education and poverty using linear regression (scipy.stats.linregress) and KDE joint plots.

-Visualizations including bar plots, pie charts, age distribution histograms, and choropleth maps
+- Created a variety of visual analyses, including:

-Analysis stratified by race, gender, age, and manner of death
+- Bar and pie charts of deaths by race, gender, age, and weapon type

-Time series analysis of police killings trends

-Comparison of police killing demographics with population demographics

-Insights and Impact
-Significant racial disparities exist in fatal police shootings, with Black and Hispanic populations disproportionately affected compared to their population share.

-Higher poverty rates correlate with lower high school graduation rates and higher incidences of police killings.
+- Choropleth map showing police killings by state across 1930–2025
+- Box plots exploring gender differences in manner of death

-Median household income and educational attainment show inverse relationships with police killing rates by state.
+- Race-proportional comparisons between state/city demographics and police killing rates

-Visualizations effectively communicate complex socio-economic patterns influencing these tragic events.
+- Trend analysis of police killings per year with regression slope estimation
+- Explored socioeconomic disparities and racial disproportionality through comparative visualizations and statistical relationships.

+2) Skills Demonstrated
+Data Integration · Data Cleaning · Statistical Analysis · Visualization · Matplotlib · Seaborn · Plotly · Regression Analysis · Social Data Analytics